mlavi/hugo/content/post/devops-maturity-diagram.md

 >Let me share what I’ve learned on my journey to DevOps: it is a culturally rendered term and it has a different meaning for everyone.

+In that article, I go on to define DevOps and explain the term:

+> <div style="text-align: center; font-weight: bold; font-size: large;">DevOps
+ is the <em>process</em> of removing all friction
+ <br />between the developer and customer value.<br /><br /></div>

 <!--more-->

 # Inspiration #

+How do you explain DevOps to the uninitiated or to a non-technical audience?

 In August, 2016 [Nutanix](https://www.nutanix.com/products/calm/)
  acquired my employer, [Calm.io](/tags/calm.io).
-My role became the first DevOps Solutions Architect in Sales Engineering supporting North America.
+I became the first DevOps Solutions Architect in Sales Engineering, a subject matter expert overlay role that supported North America.
- At Calm, our audience was the DevOps practitioner, but Nutanix had a broader and more traditional IT, Data center, and Operations audience.
-I struggled to explain the benefits of DevOps in under a minute and my "elevator pitch" failed more often than succeeded.
+ At Calm, our audience was the DevOps practitioner, but Nutanix had a broader and more traditional IT, Data Center, and Operations audience.
+ Every day, I struggled to
+ explain the benefits of DevOps in under a minute and my "elevator pitch" failed more often than succeeded.
 Every failure and success inspired me to do better and I constantly asked for feedback to improve.
 I still do!